Saint Francis and the Church of San Francesco a Ripa

 Description

-Three years after Saint Francis’s death, Pope Gregory IX handed the San Biagio complex over to the Franciscans, who immediately restructured and expanded the small church and renamed it as San Francesco a Ripa, and the hospice was turned into a convent.
-While the Franciscan tradition claims that Fra Jacopa funded the renovation, recent studies indicate that the benefactor might have been the Anguillara family.
+The Franciscan brothers renamed the church San Francesco a Ripa, and the hospice became a convent.
+While the Franciscan tradition claims that Francis’s close friend Fra Jacopa funded the renovation, recent studies indicate that the benefactor might have been the Anguillara family.
 This church used to be decorated with frescos depicting Saint Francis’s life by Pietro Cavallini (who also did the Last Judgement in Santa Cecilia, and Mary’s cycle in Santa Maria in Trastevere).
-This cycle probably served as prototype for the frescos in the Upper Basilica of San Francesco d’Assisi.
-The current church was built in the 17th century.
+This cycle probably served as a prototype for the frescos in the Upper Basilica of San Francesco d’Assisi.
+Additionally, the church is home to the statue of the Blessed Ludovica Albertoni by Gian Lorenzo Bernini (1598-1680), which resides in a left side chapel.

 Creator